-Here you can see which students’ work is still in progress, and who have completed their hand-in.
-It also provides information on whether it is handed in on time.
-If this is prior to the deadline set, the box is checked.
-Submissions show the documents that the student has handed in.
+Here you can see which students’ have completed their hand-in.
+It also provides information on whether it is handed in on time and how many days prior to the deadline.
+The files handed in shows the documents that the student has submitted.

 Step 3: Automated Feedback

 At this stage, you can see the results of the students that have handed in work to be checked by Automated Feedback.
 These are the results derived from the criteria you have chosen upfront when setting up the assignment.
 Please navigate to this article if you need some help setting up Automated Feedback and choosing the right criteria.

 Once you have chosen these, you can navigate to Tryout to test your set-up.
 You can upload an assignment that you would like to be checked, and the results will give you insights into the feedback your students will receive with these criteria.